ajaichemmanam/react_3D_Keypad/README.md

 # react_3D_Keypad

-This repo contains react component that provides additional features to a login page.__
+This repo contains react component that provides additional features to a login page.

-It uses Force Touch on supported devices to read pressure values as passwords.__
+It uses Force Touch (3D Touch) on supported devices to read pressure values along with pins as passwords.

-Fall back method Polylines is used on unsupported devices.__
+Fall back method Polylines is used on unsupported devices.

 # Demo
 Deployed in Github Pages: https://ajaichemmanam.github.io/react_3D_Keypad/